-In selecting the members of the board, the office of the dean of students will forward to the president's office a list of names to be reviewed and approved for service on the CRB.
+In selecting the members of the board, the office of the dean of students will forward to the President's office a list of names to be reviewed and approved for service on the CRB.
 The list will include the names of students, randomly selected by computer, who have completed at least one year of study at Hampshire College and who are in good academic and disciplinary standing.
 The list will also contain the names of faculty and staff members, randomly selected by computer.
-The list will be reviewed, edited if necessary, and approved by the following individuals: the executive assistant to the president (who will distribute the information to the group), the chair of Community Council, a faculty representative selected by the dean of faculty, the chair of the Staff Advocacy Committee, the faculty and student representatives from the Trustee Campus Life Committee, and a student member of a previous Community Review Board.
+The list will be reviewed, edited if necessary, and approved by the following individuals: the chief of staff to the President (who will distribute the information to the group), the chair of the Student Government Association, a faculty representative selected by the dean of faculty, the chair of the staff advocacy committee, the faculty and student representatives from the trustee campus life committee, and a student member of a previous Community Review Board.
 The list of names will be reviewed with the intention of ensuring that the Community Review Board's membership reflects the diversity of the campus community.
 A proposal to remove any name on the list will be heard and approved or denied by the dean of students.